-There are some differences between a patent, a copyright, and a trademark, but they are all about individual and business rights to exclusively own and market an idea or product they have created.
+There are some differences between a trademark, a patent, and copyright, but they are all about individual and business rights to exclusively own and market an idea or product they have created.
 Patents are used for inventions, while copyright is more to do with protecting someone’s literary and artistic skills.
 A trademark is used for symbols or slogans a business might use to set its product or service apart from competitors.
-Patent and copyright laws encourage individual and businesses to be creative, as it’s hard according to the law for others to willfully use these inventions and creations.
+Patent and copyright laws encourage individuals and businesses to be creative, as it’s hard according to the law for others to willfully use these inventions and creations.

 There are significant copyright and trademark difference in that copyright extends mainly to people’s talents while trademarks are to do with the symbols and marks a business uses to differentiate its product from everyone else’s.

 A patent is given to an inventor after he or she has invented something novel so that no one else can legally use the idea.
 Patenting is designed to promote inventors who have invented something that’s not only unique but also of use to society.
 In the U.S., the Patent and Trademark Office (USPTO) hands out a patent only for an invention that meets set criteria.

 There are 3 types of patents which are:

 - A utility patent is the commonest of patents typically granted to inventions such as new machinery, chemicals, and other cutting-edge processes.

 - A design patent is typically granted in order to protect a manufactured product’s design or unique appearances like surface ornamentation and the overall object design features.

 - A plant patent is granted for a person’s invention and asexual reproduction concerning a new, distinct, plant variety, including a hybrid.